House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The main difference between hardwoods and softwoods is in their hardness and density.
 Hardwoods are more dense and rigid than softwoods.
 They grow slower and are usually more expensive than softwoods.
 Hardwoods are generally water, rot and decay, and fire-resistant.

 On the other hand, softwoods are lightweight and easier to work with than hardwoods.
-Both wood types are used worldwide for various purposes and projects.
-Softwoods are usually more eco-friendly due to their fast growth, but they have a shorter lifespan than hardwoods.
+Both types are used worldwide for various purposes and projects.
+Softwoods are usually more eco-friendly due to their fast growth but have a shorter lifespan than hardwoods.

 divider 5